The Jade Pendant

 Shamone’s parents were two of the most ruthless people to have ever ruled the kingdom of Hyperion.
 They cared only for wealth, status and nothing for the people of their land.
 Shamone was different, Mageena her previous tutor and guardian, together with Ilengor, Mageena’s husband, had taught Shamone to care about everyone, rich or poor.

 Ilengor had now retired from his position as head soldier to Prince Tylox and was now enjoying a peaceful retirement with his wife.
-To Shamone’s displeasure, Mageena was no longer her tutor, she was replace by two younger tutors, a husband and wife team called Ilion and Herla.
+To Shamone’s displeasure, Mageena was no longer her tutor, she was replaced by two younger tutors, a husband and wife team called Ilion and Herla.
 It was Sabian, Prince Tylox’s junior aide who had orchestrated Mageena’s sudden demotion.
 Sabian had plotted Mageena’s downfall by convincing Prince Tylox and his wife that Mageena undermined Shamone’s loyalty to them, claiming she did this by teaching Shamone that everyone in Hyperion was equal, they were not.

 Sabian, in his usual scheming way, had argued that Shamone wanted to ease the suffering that the poor of her kingdom endured, courtesy of her mother and father’s greed.
 Traitors at Greytor Castle suffered dire consequences.
 There would be no mercy, not even if that traitor was their own kin.